 If your content doesn’t add value to your customers, then there’s no point in spending time and resources on it.

 Social media listening helps you know what kind of branded content they actually want.
 With their product feedback process, you can optimize your content accordingly and spend your resources more effectively.

 How it helps you compete

 Social Media Listening is more than just listening to what people are saying about your brand and the people who manage all of these are known as social media managers.
-It’s also about listening to what people are saying about your competitors and the industry as a whole.
+It’s also about listening to what people are saying about your competitors, collecting customer feedback and the industry as a whole.

 “Hey, did you see that new Samsung ad?
 It was like a slap in the face of Apple for putting a notch in their phones.”